How the FTB Evaluates Your Ability to Pay (for an Offer in Compromise)

 Don’t inflate — but don’t leave deductions on the table either.

-If you have medical issues, caregiving responsibilities, or permanent income loss, document it thoroughly.
+If you have medical issues, caregiving responsibilities, or permanent income loss, document them clearly so the FTB can understand what happens before and after an OIC submission in your case.

 We help individuals and business owners in Santa Ana, Irvine, Anaheim, Tustin, and beyond: